yahoo/fili/docs/setup.md

     "dimensionRows": [
         {
             "id": "male",
-             "description": "The visitor was of the male persuasion.", }, {
+            "description": "The visitor was of the male persuasion."
+        }, {
             "id": "female",
             "description": "The visitor was of the female persuasion."
         }, {
             "id": "unknown",
             "description": "We don't know the gender of the visitor.
 Oh woe is us."